The Dotted Line Dilemma: Leading Effectively in Matrix Organizations (Leadership Challenges 6/7)

 Strategies

-· Leverage Their Knowledge: Seek their input on technical aspects and clarify that you value their expertise.
-This builds credibility and enables you to lead effectively without needing to be the subject matter expert.
+· Leverage Their Knowledge: Invite their expertise and treat it as a critical asset.
+Let them know explicitly that you value what they know and want them to lead in their domain.
+This builds credibility and enables you to lead effectively without being an SME.

 · Promote Open Communication: Encourage regular discussions to allow for knowledge-sharing.
 Facilitate an environment where questions and ideas flow freely and demonstrate that you’re there to support their work.